Teresa Heinz: Women's economic security programs and advocacy

 In 1995, the book Pensions in Crisis: Why the system is failing America and how you can protect your future (later republished as The Pension Book) was published, with support from the Teresa and H. John Heinz III Foundation, and a foreword by Heinz.

 Spurred by the issues uncovered by Pensions in Crisis, Heinz and her foundation created the Women's Retirement Initiative to "extend that investigation and examine how the dynamics of our pension and retirement system contribute to the disproportionate rate of poverty among older women."

 In 1996, the Heinz Foundations created WISER, the Women's Institute for a Secure Retirement.

-Wealth

-Heinz is estimated to be worth between $750 million and $1.2 billion.
-In 2017 Heinz and Kerry listed an ocean-front home on Nantucket for sale at $25 million.